nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <img src = "images/StorageClassDiagram.png">

-The `Storage` component comprises a Storage class, as shown in the above **Class Diagram**.
+The `Storage` component's component classes are shown in the above **Class Diagram**.

+These are:

+* A `Storage` class that handles the loading and saving of event data into files.
+* A `FileParser` that parses through the file contents when loading event data.

-The `Storage` does the following:
+The `Storage` component does the following:

-* Load events and participants information from a text file and save it to `EventList` list.
+* Load event data from several `.csv` files into `EventList` upon program startup.
-* Save events from `EventList` list to a text file
+* Save events data from `EventList` into the aforementioned `.csv` files each time a command is executed.

+Additional details on the implementation of the above operations can be found in the _Saving and loading of data_ section.

 ### Parser component